• Skip to content

 There is a small kennel that I use to get my dog groomed.
 I love the groomer, but she has a cash-only policy.

 What?
-In this age of plastic and apps to scan a sale, how can anyone even say that?
+How can anyone even say that in this age of plastic and apps to scan a sale?

-The only thing I figure out is she doesn’t want to pay those pesky credit card fees, but guess what?
+The only thing I figured out is she doesn’t want to pay those pesky credit card fees, but guess what?
 That is the cost of doing business.

 Say this: “How would you like to pay?
-We accept cash or credit card.”
+We accept cash or credit cards.”

 Not that: “Sorry – we only accept cash payment.”

-4. Write credit card number on paper processing sheet.
+4. Write the credit card number on a paper processing sheet.

 I was at an art fair recently and visited many of the small vendors.